 Sometimes these factors work in combination with heredity or chemical imbalances in the brain to trigger depression.
 Taking care of the psychological and psychosocial aspects of depression is important.

-Help to restructure ways of thinking, negative attributes and attitudes someone has about himself, and ways in which faulty thinking may perpetuate depression.
+Restructure ways of thinking, negative attributes and attitudes someone has about himself, and ways in which faulty thinking may perpetuate depression

 Types of Therapy for Depression

 Therapy can be given in a variety of formats, including:

 Individual: This therapy involves only the patient and the therapist.

 Group: 2 or more patients may participate in therapy at the same time.
 Patients are able to share experiences and learn that others feel the same way, and have had the same experiences.

 Marital/couples: This type of therapy helps spouses and partners understand why their loved one has depression, what changes in communication and behaviors can help, and what they can do to cope.

 Family: Because family is a key part of the team that helps people with depression get better, it is sometimes helpful for family members to understand what their loved one is going through, how they themselves can cope, and what they can do to help.